Skip to content

 Discovering the English Seaside: Brighton

-Before it was discovered by English royalty Brighton used to be a little fishermen’s town.
-It all changed in the 19th century when the railway was built and the people of Britain were getting accustomed to the concept of vacation.
-That’s when Brighton pier was built with a length of over 500 Meter and people began to take sunbaths at the beachfront.
-New hotels were built for the masses and also the royal family needed a new home.
-So the famous John Nash built the Crystal Palace, heavily inspired by Indian architecture.
-Today the town is visited by Britons but even more by foreign language students, who spent part of their vacations in the former fishermen’s town.
-The palace is a museum now, presumably Brighton got to crowded for the Royals.
+Before it was discovered by English royalty, Brighton was a little fishermen’s town.
+It all changed in the 19th century when the railway was built, and the people of Britain were getting accustomed to the concept of vacation.
+That’s when Brighton Pier was built with a length of over 500 Meters, and people began to take sunbaths at the beachfront.
+New hotels were made for the masses, and the royal family needed a new home.
+The famous John Nash built the Crystal Palace, heavily inspired by Indian architecture.
+Today, the town is visited by Britons but even more by foreign language students, who spend part of their vacations in the former fishermen’s village.
+The palace is a museum now.
+Presumably, Brighton got too crowded for the Royals.